What salary can a graduate property surveyor expect?

 When searching for a graduate job in property, you’ll find most employers advertising ‘competitive’ pay or ‘structured’ salary packages.
 In effect this means a typical starting salary of £20,000 to £25,000, at least with the larger employers.
 The salaries do vary according to location.
 Graduates based in London tend to earn salaries closer to the top end of the scale, but of course have higher living costs to contend with.

-Some employers have broken their silence on graduate pay: Carter Jonas has confirmed to TARGETjobs that it is paying the standard £20,000–£27,500 and JLL is paying upwards of £23,000.
+Some employers have broken their silence on graduate pay: Carter Jonas has confirmed to TARGETjobs that it is paying £20,000–£27,500 and JLL is paying upwards of £23,000.
 Montagu Evans LLP is paying £26,500 and the starting salary at Goldcrest Land Plc, a property development company, is £33,000.

 Salaries for RICS-chartered property surveyors